rdegges/rdegges-blog/articles/2012/heroku-isnt-for-idiots.md

 If you're writing an application--why should you have to:

--   Run redundant servers incase something breaks?
+-   Run redundant servers in case something breaks?
 -   Spend time configuring every piece of your infrastructure?
 -   Worry about hardware or host issues?
 -   Build your own deployment systems so that you can instantly deploy your code